Agenda

 EU Advocacy and Regulatory Affairs Leader, W. L. Gore & Associates

-18. Managing regulatory change and chemical substitution: Realities for downstream users
+18. Managing regulatory change and chemical substitution: Practical realities for downstream users in the electronics sector

 Miguel Gascón Miguel Gascón